naparuba/tanuki-www/content/pages/docs/commands/monitor.md

 Slug: docs/commands/monitor

-# Consul Monitor
+# XXX Monitor

-Command: `consul monitor`
+Command: `XXX monitor`

-The monitor command is used to connect and follow the logs of a running Consul agent.
+The monitor command is used to connect and follow the logs of a running XXX agent.
 Monitor will show the recent logs and then continue to follow the logs, not exiting until interrupted or until the remote agent quits.

 The power of the monitor command is that it allows you to log the agent